DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 <br><img src="./images/secrets_path_to_enter.png" width="900"/>

 We all work in the same resource group and that's why we need naming conventions to ensure uniqueness.
 In our hackathon we will use simplifed ones but [here](https://docs.microsoft.com/de-de/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) you find recommendations for a real world case.
 The simplified naming schema we use partially is `<type-name>-<your personal identifier>`.
-A good idea is to use an akronym infered from your name and a number.
+A good idea is to use an akronym inferred from your name and a number.
 If your name is Florian Peters for Example you could choose:

 `flopet631`